Skip to content

 Faculty of New Media Arts

-Fundamentals of Computer Science 1 is the first of a three-part computer science course for students in the New Media Arts Department.
-The purpose of this course is to familiarize students with graphics programs from the Adobe Creative Cloud suite.
-Special emphasis is placed on three topics: bitmap graphics (using Photoshop), vector graphics (Illustrator and InDesign), and the specifics of creating two-dimensional computer-assisted animation (Adobe After Effects, Adobe Animate).
+Fundamentals of Computer Science 1 is the first of three parts of the computer science course for students of the Faculty of New Media Arts.
+The aim of this subject is to introduce graphic programs from the Adobe Creative Cloud package.
+Special emphasis is placed on three areas: raster graphics (using Photoshop), vector graphics (Illustrator and InDesign), and the specifics of creating computer-supported two-dimensional animation (Adobe After Effects, Adobe Animate).

 Fundamentals of Computer Science 2 (PIN 2)